Film: The Final Countdown

 - Alien Space Bats: How the time storm comes to exist, how it works, and why it's targeting the Nimitz is left completely unexplained.
 The Martin Caidin novelization implies that it would be explained in a sequel, which never happened.

-- Artistic License - Ships: mostly averted (see Backed by the Pentagon, above), but the final scene substituted the USS Kitty Hawk, as at the time the movie was filmed the Nimitz was part of the Atlantic fleet, which would've made sailing into Pearl Harbor somewhat difficult.
+- Artistic License – Ships: mostly averted due to Navy backing, but the final scene substituted the USS Kitty Hawk, as at the time the movie was filmed the Nimitz was part of the Atlantic fleet, which would've made sailing into Pearl Harbor somewhat difficult.

 - Bang Bang BANG: During the hostage crisis in the Nimitz sickbay, the people seem more shaken by the bloodshed than by the effects of multiple assault rifles being fired on full auto in a small room.